masakifukunishi/algorithm-data-structure-crash-course/queue.md

 - Fixed size
 - Inefficient insertions
-  Unlike Queue, Array has to shift all the elements when inserting an element at the beginning of the array.
+  Unlike Queue, Array has to shift all the elements when deliting an element at the beginning of the array.

 ## Come you can come when to use Queue?
 (Real world example is ok!)